Food and Skin Allergies are Dramatically Rising in Kids

 Conventional medical researchers are puzzled not only with this, but by the dramatic rise in food and skin allergies among children: They are also mystified as to the causes of these allergies in general.

 This does not mean those causes are unknown.
+Other research has found that allergies are linked to eating a Western diet.

-Find the real causes for food allergies.
+Find the real causes for food allergies:

 Jackson KD, LeJeana DH, Akinbami LJ.
 Trends in Allergic Conditions Among Children.
 HCHS Data Brief, Natl Ctr for Health Stats.
 No. 121, May 2013